nextmv-io/go-mip/README.md

-# mip
+# go-mip

-Nextmv MIP modeling
+MIP modeling with Go.